livgomes/341-work/readme.md

 The biggest issue I had this week was learning how to push my work to GitHub through sourcetree, to fix this problem I attended a tutorial class, at which I learnt how to use the GitHub desktop.
 The tutorial was super helpful and I look forward to attending throughout this semster.
 Another difficulty I faced was remmbering which codes to use when and trying to find which programming editor worked best for me.
 After much practice with all, I found powershell to be the best for me.
 I found this link usful!
 [Learning powershell](https://blog.udemy.com/powershell-tutorial/)

+## 4. Further Discussion

+I reaally enjoyed working with powershell and playing around with it.
+I would to learn more about the other codes and functions of powershell so I can use it more accurately.
+## 5. Assistance

+Unfortunately this week I was unb  able to help my classmates, as I found it quite difficult myself, however now that the process has become a clearer to me, I hope to be able to assist my feelow classmates in the coming weeks.